vespa-engine/documentation/en/searching-multi-valued-fields.md

 - Editoral ranking overrides, for example sponsored search listings.

-How should we design our Vespa schema, and how should we match and search this data model for end user free text queries?
+How should we design our Vespa schema, and how should we match and search this data model for end-user free text queries?

 - We want to use text matching when searching the title and description
-- We also want to match the free form tags field as these tags might increase recall and the weight of the matched element(s) could influence scoring and ranking.
+- We also want to match the free form tags field as these tags might increase recall and the weight of the matched element(s) could influence ranking of documents matched.
 We can start with the following schema:
 <pre data-test="file" data-path="my-app/schemas/photo.sd">
 schema photo {